bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers.md

 is also the aquisition of the physical memory.
 - If the operand is a field of a structure, then it will reference the declaration of that structure variable.
+- The reference type should probably be annotated to make it explicit that this is refering to the same physical location and not that it is using a reference for a compile time decision.
 4. LLVM will emit an event with the `LLVM` get address instruction.

 When the `*` deref instruction is applied to an expression: